While some people have annual health check-ups, not everyone needs a check-up every year.

 - when you’re sick and need treatment

-- when you have symptoms that could mean illness
+- when you have symptoms that could mean you have an illness

-- to prevent health conditions like type 2 diabetes and heart problems
+- to detect or prevent health conditions like type 2 diabetes and heart problems

 - to check the effects of a new medicine